picosonic/js13k-2020/devdiary/diary.md

 -----------
 ![Maths](maths.png?raw=true "Converting 2D course to 3D")

-Playing about with ideas for the course genertor.
+Playing about with ideas for the course generator.
+I want to convert the 2D courses into a 3D representaion which can be navigated in 3D.
+Trying to work out all the maths involved in generating the 3D meshes.

 20th August
 -----------